AlexsLemonade/training-modules/RNA-seq/01-qc_trim_quant.md

 # Introduction to bulk RNA-seq data processing

+## Objectives

+This notebook will demonstrate how to:

+- Navigate the terminal interface
+- Organize an analysis project
+- Apply [FastQC](https://www.bioinformatics.babraham.ac.uk/projects/fastqc/) for quality control analysis of Illumina sequencing data
+- Preprocess sequencing reads with [fastp](https://github.com/OpenGene/fastp)
+- Quantify RNA-seq expression with [Salmon](https://combine-lab.github.io/salmon/)

-We will first learn how to process RNA-seq data at the command line using two samples that were assayed with paired-end sequencing.
+We will first learn how to process RNA-seq data at the command line using samples that were assayed with paired-end sequencing.

 These samples come from a project ([`PRJNA178120`](https://www.ebi.ac.uk/ena/data/view/PRJNA178120)) that includes 8 samples from normal gastric tissue, gastric cancer cell lines and primary gastric tumor cell cultures.

 Here we will perform quality control checks, trimming, and estimate the transcript abundances for a single sample, SRR585570.

 ![](diagrams/rna-seq_1.png)

-**Our objectives:**

-* Get comfortable with the command line
-* Learn about project organization
-* Become familiar with [FastQC](https://www.bioinformatics.babraham.ac.uk/projects/fastqc/), preprocessing with [fastp](https://github.com/OpenGene/fastp) and quantification with [Salmon](https://combine-lab.github.io/salmon/)

 Later, we will use the full dataset (n = 8) to explore how to summarize estimates to the gene level and do some exploratory data analyses with data the course directors have processed ahead of time.